wilsonwr/timpview-voices/docs/index.md

 ## :star2: Acknowledgments

+Credit for the podcast jingle goes to [Senses Circuit](https://www.senses-circuit.com/?lang=en).

-A big thank you to Rebecca Pickett for joining us as our first co-host!
+Also, a big thank you to our co-hosts:

+* Rebecca Pickett
+* Macie Shirley